 3 but if any man loveth God, the same is known by him."
 (I Corinthians 8:1-3)

 (ALL have knowledge.
 Knowledge alone puffs us up in pride; everyone can become prideful.
 However, love edifies, creates; love is profitable.
-In fact, look at a passage five chapters later from a well-known passage...)
+In fact, look at this well known passage five chapters later...)

 "1 If I speak with the tongues of men and of angels, but have not love, I am become sounding brass, or a clanging cymbal.